Daniel Semenzato: Cittadella

 In August 2010, he was sold to fellow Serie B team Cittadella.
 He was the understudy of Andrea Manucci but started as emergency right back at the first match of the season (also the first match in the cup).
 In the next match, the opening match of Cittadella in Serie B, coach Claudio Foscarini used Gianluca Nocentini as right back instead.

 On 31 January 2011, Semenzato was signed by Como.

 Return to Serie C

-In June 2011 he was exchanged with Ferdinando Vitofrancesco of U.S. Cremonese.
-In October 2012 he joined U.S. Lecce and moved to Treviso in January 2013.
+In June 2011, he was exchanged with Ferdinando Vitofrancesco of Cremonese.
+In October 2012 he joined Lecce and moved to Treviso in January 2013.

-In summer 2013 Semenzato played for Vicenza Calcio as a trialist.
+In summer 2013, Semenzato played for Vicenza as a trialist.

-On 30 August 2013 he was signed by Bassano Virtus 55 Soccer Team.
+On 30 August 2013, he was signed by Bassano Virtus.
 His contract was renewed on 23 May 2014.

-In the summer of 2016 he moved to Pordenone.
+In the summer of 2016, he moved to Pordenone.
 On 11 July 2017 he signed a two-year contract with Catania.
 He returned to Pordenone on 17 July 2018.

-On 29 September 2020 he signed a two-year contract with Bari.
+On 29 September 2020, he signed a two-year contract with Bari.

-On 20 January 2022 he moved to Viterbese.
+On 20 January 2022, he moved to Viterbese.